Providing guidance on best practice concerning the use of social media

 Encourage suitable student behaviours

 Staff are encouraged to direct students to view Griffith’s Social Media Etiquette guide so they can understand some basic ground-rules for suitable online behaviours.
-Students should be reminded that the Student Charter expects them to communicate with other students and staff with courtesy and respect, and that the Student Misconduct Policy covers behaviours on Social Media tools used in the Griffith learning and teaching space.
+Students should be reminded that the Student Charter Framework expects them to communicate with other students and staff with courtesy and respect, and that the Student Misconduct Policy covers behaviours on Social Media tools used in the Griffith learning and teaching space.

 Encourage student discernment with social media content